-We are instructed across all areas of criminal and regulatory law, and have the experience and expertise necessary to achieve the best results for our clients.
+We are instructed across all areas of criminal and regulatory law and have the experience and expertise necessary to achieve the best results for our clients.

-We are pro-active in seeking to achive positive results at an early stage in an investigation or prosecution, without the need for a trial.
-We are sensitive to costs considerations and will provide a service tailored to the needs of each client.
-With 70 barristers in our set, we have the breadth of specialist knowledge to give you the most appropriate and effective advice and representation.
+We are sensitive to cost considerations and will provide a service tailored to the needs of each client.
+With over 75 barristers in our set, we have a broad base of specialist knowledge to be able to give you the most appropriate and effective advice and representation.

-25 Bedford Row has been consistently recognised as the leading chambers in our core practice areas, with our barristers being the first set to achieve the Bar Mark in 1999.
-This recognised the consistency and quality of our legal advice and our continued development of successful relationships with our clients.
-We have been involved in many of the most high-profile criminal trials in recent years, and in In 2014 we received the Crime Chambers of the Year award from Legal 500.
+25 Bedford Row has been consistently recognised as the leading chambers in our core practice areas, with our barristers being the first set to achieve the quality standards accreditation awards to Barristers Chambers, called the Bar Mark in 1999.

 What is the process for instructing a barrister through direct access?

-To instruct one of our barristers through direct access, you simply need to contact our clerks’ room.
+To instruct one of our barristers through direct access, you simply need to contact our Clerks’ Room.
 Our experienced clerks will assess whether your case is suitable for public access and advise you on the next steps.